 Can Transactional Analysis be used as a form of Psychotherapy?

-Transactional Analysis is beneficial for communication as a person understands their communication with self while identifying the personality of another.
-A deeper understanding of personality and behaviors allows one to improve communication that is designed to create the best outcomes.
+Yes.
+Transactional analysis is beneficial for effective communication, as a person understands their communication with self while identifying the personality of another.
+A deeper understanding of personality and behaviours allows one to improve communication that is designed to create the best outcomes.

 Goal of Transactional Analysis Theory